pcomputo/Whole-Foods-Delivery-Slot/README.md

 _Walkthrough for Chrome Autobuy script for Whole Foods_

+Note: This script will AUTOMATICALLY complete your purchase with the first available delivery window
 1. Copy config.py-example to config.py and update settings as necessary
 2. Run whole_foods_delivery_slot_chrome_autobuy.py (``` $ python whole_foods_delivery_slot_chrome_autobuy.py```)
 3. The first time you run this script, Whole Foods cart will ask you to login.
 After you login, go to the "Shipping and Payment" window.
 Its titled: _Schedule your order_.
 Leave the script running, it will automatically detect when you are on the right screen and will tell you that it's refreshing.